 Effective Skin Care Routines to Reduce Acne

 Acne is usually caused by hormone imbalances.
 When your hormones are out of balance due to causes such as puberty or pregnancy, your skin’s sebaceous glands overproduce sebum (oil).
 Excess sebum clogs your pores, giving bacteria a place to thrive causing pimples, and setting off a vicious cycle of breakouts.
-Until you can see a dermatologist such as Dr. George vonHilsheimer to learn the root cause of your acne, try the following tips to keep your breakouts under control.
+To learn the root cause of your acne, try the following tips to keep your breakouts under control.

 - Wash Your Face: Wash your face at least twice a day with a mild, oil-free foaming cleanser formulated for oily skin.
 Don’t harshly rub your skin.
 Pat dry gently with a clean towel.
 If possible, wash your face immediately after a workout or other athletic activities.
 Make sure you wash away makeup before bed.
 Sleeping with makeup clogs pores and makes acne worse.